Tomoko, the Jazzy Violinist

 INTRODUCTORY JAZZ VIOLIN

-Instead of learning scales or riffs in 12 keys, I'll teach you simple methods and techniques to improvise over chord changes.
+Learn to improvise!
+For adventurous students, I offer introductory jazz violin lessons.
+Starting from simple methods and techniques to improvise over chord changes, I'll evaluate your needs and guide you to accomplish your goals.
 In the course of study, you'll also learn music theory to enhance your understanding of harmony.

 Mastering the violin takes a lifetime of dedication.